Rehab Select Blog

 • Vascular dementia - Patients suffering from vascular dementia after a stroke may have difficulty making decisions, planning, and reasoning.

-• Pseudobulbar affect (PBA) - This is one of the most common side effects of stroke.
-Up to 50% of stroke victims report experiencing PBA at some point after a stroke.
+• Pseudobulbar affect (PBA) - This is one of the most common stroke side effects.
+According to research, PBA is a behavioral syndrome reported to be displayed in 28–52% of stroke patients with first or multiple strokes, and incidence may be higher in patients who have had prior stroke events and higher in females.
 PBA is described as “emotional incontinence” - uncontrollable bursts of emotion, including hysterical laughter or tears, which may take place in inappropriate social contexts.
 PBA may be misdiagnosed as depression.

 Strokes require emergency medical treatment to minimize the damage caused to the brain and body.
-After emergency treatment, your medical team will work to treat the side effects that you experience as a result of the stroke.
+After emergency treatment, your medical team will work to treat the stroke side effects.
 Most stroke patients will need to complete a rehabilitation program, which may begin before leaving the hospital.

 After you are discharged, you may be referred for inpatient treatment, outpatient rehab, or treatment in your own home.
-The treatment you receive will depend on the after-stroke effects you are experiencing, but your rehab program may include speech therapy, occupational therapy, physical therapy, psychotherapy, and vocational rehabilitation.
-Stroke rehab programs usually focus on restoring your quality of life, improving areas such as physical mobility, communication skills, and psychological functioning.
+The treatment you receive will depend on the long term side effects of a stroke that you are experiencing, but your rehab program may include speech therapy, occupational therapy, physical therapy, psychotherapy, and vocational rehabilitation.
+Stroke rehab programs usually focus on restoring your quality of life by improving areas such as physical mobility, communication skills, and psychological functioning.

 Topics: Stroke Rehabilitation